EtienneDx/BDD-genealogy/README.md

 The back end uses a neo4j database.
 You can start it using docker-compose with the following command: `docker-compose up`

+## Linting the project

+Run `npx nx run front-end:lint` to lint the front-end.

+Run `npx nx run back-end:lint` to lint the back-end.

+### Linting the project with auto-fix

+Run `npx nx run front-end:lint --fix` to lint the front-end with auto-fix.

+Run `npx nx run back-end:lint --fix` to lint the back-end with auto-fix.

 ## Further help

 Visit the [Nx Documentation](https://nx.dev) to learn more.